-6 RELATED WORK
+VI.
+RELATED WORK

-In determinization-based algorithms, both IIMC [10] and IS-MCTS [8] have adopted a similar approach of extending reasoning beyond a depth of one.
-In IS-MCTS, the depth increases with the budget, and in IIMC, they recursively call PIMC until the end of the game.
+In determinization-based algorithms, both IIMC [3] and IS-MCTS [11] extend reasoning beyond a depth of one.
+IS-MCTS increases depth with the budget, and IIMC recursively calls PIMC until the game's end.
 In both cases, as the depth exceeds PIMC, it is expected that strategy fusion will be reduced.
 However, there is no guarantee that it can be entirely eliminated, and it is challenging to quantify the extent of its reduction.
 This is because the two methods do not uniformly explore the state space, and worse, they use exploration/exploitation mechanisms based on estimates that are distorted by the presence of strategy fusion.